 - Usage limits:

 - Google Translate API has a default limit of 2 M chars/day.
-You can increase this limit up to 50 M chars/day in the Developers Console by following the instructions below.
+You can increase this limit up to 50 M chars/day in the Cloud Platform Console by following the instructions below.

 - If you need to translate more than 50 M chars/day, please contact us.